embroidery-space/xsp-specs/ursa/oxs.md

 In general, all stitch objects have coordinates (`x` and `y`) and an index of the palette item (`palindex`).
 Some stitch objects can have multiple instances of these properties (for example, `x1` and `x2` or `palindex1` and `palindex2`).

+Also, some stitch objects may have an `objecttype` attribute that specifies the type of the stitch object.

 In addition, each stitch object may have a `marked` attribute that marks the stitch as “marked”.
 This attribute can be used to keep track of the progress of the stitching of a pattern.